euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 This minimization problem falls in the class of *stochastic dynamic optimization*.
-It is *dynamic* because decisions at each time-step cannot be taken independently due coupling along time introduced by evolution of the stored energy (:ref:`eq-E-sto`).
+It is *dynamic* because decisions at each time-step cannot be taken independently due to the coupling along time introduced by the evolution of the stored energy (:ref:`eq-E-sto`).
 To describe the dynamics of the system, we use the generic notation